Test: Resident Evil 4 – Leon and his Castles in Spain

 By removing what might seem superfluous, Capcom had to realize that the game might be too direct, and added some side quests, which are essentially collection quests.
 These are nice little extras that I encourage you to do for the quality of the rewards.

 As I noted above, Resident Evil 4 does not attempt to tell a very complex story (even as intimate as that of Ethan Winters), and it was difficult for example to appreciate the character of Ashley, and her relationship with Leon.
-In the remake, she has been rewritten and looks less like the ultra ball of the original version, even if we could have gone further in her characterization.
+In the remake, she has been rewritten and looks less like the ultra ball of the original version, even if we might have gone further in her characterization.
 And then, we finally took off her mini-skirt, details that will not have failed to govern some fans of the scrutiny of panties.
 The storytelling is a marked improvement.
 Some characters gain prominence and spawn time, which benefits gameplay and plot.

 We can totally dispute the fashion of Remasters and Remakes.
-You could say that in recent years, the biggest games have mostly been re-releases or improvements of stable productions that have already proven themselves – like big-budget cinema.
-Capcom, with its usual recycling of titles, could have been easily criticized here.
-But for Resident Evil 4, and its recent video game productions (I’m not talking about movies or series), the publisher-developer takes it very seriously and offers more than a Remaster.
+You might say that in recent years, the biggest games have mostly been re-releases or improvements of stable productions that have already proven themselves – like big-budget cinema.
+Capcom, with its usual recycling of titles, might have been easily criticized here.
+But for Resident Evil 4, and its recent video game productions (I’m not talking regarding movies or series), the publisher-developer takes it very seriously and offers more than a Remaster.
 It’s a modern rehash of their classic that redefined a genre twenty years ago, a version that can exist alongside the original, on its own as well as through it.
 It’s a nice balance that has been found here, despite the little risk taken on the modernization of the story which might have needed it a little.

 Resident Evil 4